akka/akka/akka-docs/scala/fault-tolerance.rst

 The different options are:

-- AllForOneStrategy(trapExit, maxNrOfRetries, withinTimeRange)
+- AllForOnePermanentStrategy(trapExit, maxNrOfRetries, withinTimeRange)

   - trapExit is a List or Array of classes inheriting from Throwable, they signal which types of exceptions this actor will handle

-- OneForOneStrategy(trapExit, maxNrOfRetries, withinTimeRange)
+- OneForOnePermanentStrategy(trapExit, maxNrOfRetries, withinTimeRange)

   - trapExit is a List or Array of classes inheriting from Throwable, they signal which types of exceptions this actor will handle